Columbia Lions play the Pennsylvania Quakers on 6-game win streak

 New York; Saturday, 2 p.m.
 EST

-The Lions are 5-0 on their home court.
-Columbia scores 73.3 points while outscoring opponents by 11.6 points per game.
+The Lions are 5-0 in home games.
+Columbia is the top team in the Ivy League averaging 35.4 points in the paint.
+Kitty Henderson leads the Lions with 14.0.

-The Quakers are 1-3 against Ivy League opponents.
-Pennsylvania scores 67.5 points while outscoring opponents by 6.5 points per game.
+The Quakers are 1-3 in conference matchups.
+Pennsylvania ranks fourth in the Ivy League shooting 29.8% from 3-point range.

-Columbia averages 73.3 points, 12.3 more per game than the 61.0 Pennsylvania allows.
-Pennsylvania has shot at a 41.5% rate from the field this season, 0.7 percentage points below the 42.2% shooting opponents of Columbia have averaged.
+Columbia averages 7.8 made 3-pointers per game, 2.6 more made shots than the 5.2 per game Pennsylvania allows.
+Pennsylvania has shot at a 41.5% clip from the field this season, 0.7 percentage points below the 42.2% shooting opponents of Columbia have averaged.

-The Lions and Quakers square off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Riley Weiss is scoring 16.7 points per game and averaging 3.6 rebounds for the Lions.
-Cecelia Collins is averaging 1.3 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Perri Page is averaging 8.4 points, 6.8 rebounds and 1.7 steals for the Lions.
+Riley Weiss is averaging 2.9 made 3-pointers over the last 10 games.

-Katie Collins is averaging 8.5 points, 8.1 rebounds and 2.1 blocks for the Quakers.
-Sarah Miller is averaging 1.5 made 3-pointers over the last 10 games.
+Stina Almqvist is averaging 18.2 points and 7.5 rebounds for the Quakers.
+Mataya Gayle is averaging 11.9 points over the last 10 games.

 LAST 10 GAMES: Lions: 8-2, averaging 72.2 points, 33.6 rebounds, 16.7 assists, 9.1 steals and 2.1 blocks per game while shooting 42.9% from the field.
 Their opponents have averaged 62.6 points per game.